Health Insurance Calculator: Get Your Cost Estimate (2025 Rates)

 Enter your state and ZIP code

-Where you live affects available health plans and costs.
+Where you live determines available health plans and costs.
 Your ZIP code helps the calculator find real plans in your area and estimate prices based on local trends.
-It also checks if your state has its marketplace, which can change your coverage and savings options.
+It also checks whether your state runs its own marketplace, which changes your coverage and savings options.

 2. 2